Deploy a container instance in AWS

 Frequently Asked Questions

-What is a Task Definition in Amazon ECS?
+What role does a Task Definition play in Amazon ECS?

-How can I verify if my ECS service is running correctly?
+How can I verify the successful deployment of my ECS service?

-You can verify your ECS service by using the Public IP to run a curl command.
-For example, executing 'curl http://:8080/v1/document-services/ping' should return 'pong' if the service is running correctly.
+You can verify the deployment of your ECS service by using the Public IP to run a curl command.
+For example, executing curl http://:8080/v1/document-services/ping should return 'pong', indicating that the IronSecureDoc service is running correctly.

-Is it necessary to create a VPC and Security Group for every deployment?
+Do I need to create a new VPC and Security Group for each deployment?

-If a default VPC and Security Group do not exist, you need to create them to ensure proper networking and security configurations for your ECS deployments.
+If a default VPC and Security Group do not exist, you must create them to ensure proper networking and security configurations for your ECS deployments.
+This setup is essential for the secure functioning of applications like IronSecureDoc.

 Chaknith Bin